instantiator/presence/docs/cli/presence-social-format-console.md

 ## Installation

-You can either [download the binaries](download-binaries.md) for your system from the latest release, or build and run the latest version of the code from this repository.
+You can either [install the CLI tools](install-cli-tools.md) for your system from the latest release, or build and run the latest version of the code from the source code repository.

 To build and run from the repository, clone the repository (if you haven't already), and use the `format.sh` script.
 (You'll need to have .NET 8 installed.)

-Examples in this document use the prebuilt binary, ie. `Presence.SocialFormat.Console`.
-You can substitute the `format.sh` script if needed.
+Examples in this document use installed binaries, ie. `Presence.SocialFormat.Console`.
+You can substitute `./format.sh` to invoke the post script if needed.

 ## Usage